Since 1999, we have awarded 341 grants to bicycling projects and programs in 49 states and the District of Columbia.

-Our Fall 2014 grant awardees span the country and represent a variety of projects to improve the environment for bicycling.
-Take a look at these eight organizations working to make biking better in their communities:
+Our Spring 2015 grant awardees span the country and represent a variety of projects to improve the environment for bicycling.
+Take a look at these seven organizations working to make biking better in their communities:

 To search our grants database, select a state, grant type, and/or year and click Submit.